Alex-450/Portfolio-Site-in-React/README.md

 ## Portfolio Site

-This site was made with React and react-bootstrap to showcase my academic and professional history, and offer methods to contact me.
+This blog was initially made with React and react-bootstrap.
+It has since been converted to use next.js.

 ## Description